1997 Conservative Party leadership election: Not an MP at the time

 In addition, many had speculated about Chris Patten returning to Westminster (he had lost his seat in the 1992 election) and becoming leader; however, the contest took place before Patten's term of office as Governor of Hong Kong ended.

+Campaign

+During the campaign Jeremy Paxman asked Michael Howard whether he had threatened to overrule the former Director General of HM Prison Service Derek Lewis when he was Home Secretary.
+The question was put 12 times with Howard failing to give a definitive answer.

 Results

 Howard was eliminated.
 He was regarded as a serious contender but had been damaged by the criticisms of Ann Widdecombe (who had served under him at the Home Office) that he had "something of the night about him" and by the decision of William Hague, who had originally agreed to support Howard and become Deputy Leader, to stand in his own right.

 Peter Lilley withdrew voluntarily.
 He and Howard gave their backing to Hague.